rosszurowski/hibiscss/readme.md

 	<br />
 </h1>

-> Functional CSS generator
+> Functional css generator

 [![Build Status](https://travis-ci.org/rosszurowski/hibiscss.svg?branch=master)](https://travis-ci.org/rosszurowski/hibiscss)

-Think [tachyons](http://tachyons.io), but customizable for your project's visual language.
-No more rewriting tachyons to include your colors, typefaces, and spacing scale! 🌺
+Functional css (ie. [tachyons](http://tachyons.io)), but easily customizable for your project's visual language.
+No more rewriting long stylesheets to include your colors, typefaces, and spacing scale! 🌺

+#### Features

+* **flexible**: easily define colors, type styles, spacing scales
+* **performant**: only generates the breakpoints/variables you need (default kit is 3kb, compared to 14kb+ for tachyons)
+* **simple**: spits out a css string, no fancy client-side work needed
+* **just javascript**: integrates well with css-in-js, easy to extend, automate documentation, etc.

+:construction: This project is still `v0.x.x` and the API is subject to change.

 ## Install